sciZer0/7/v/README.md

 * has High Partition Tolerance<br>
 * has the ability to restore to 100 or more truly-decentralized validators<br>
 * is highly efficient<br>

+# Tax

+On the Vote Blockchain, there is a tax, the Governance Token Tax (GTT) being charged automatically and monthly.

+From the start, the rate of the GTT is 0.05% on each account's balance and then Voters can change it monthly – either increase or decrease – by 5% through Competitive Quadratic Voting.

+# Voting System

+The blockchain’s democratic system consists of the following elements:

+* Competitive Quadratic Voting System (in-built)
+* Hyde Park